École normale supérieure de Lyon: Normaliens-élèves

-ENSL retains its close links to the classes préparatoires which prepare high-level students - previously selected on the basis of their academic record - for the competitive entrance examination that is taken after two years of pluridisciplinary undergraduate-level study.
+ENSL retains its close links to the classes préparatoires which prepare high-level students – previously selected on the basis of their academic record – for the competitive entrance examination that is taken after two years of pluridisciplinary undergraduate-level study.

 Students who succeed in the entrance examinations, which attract some 6000 candidates for 228 positions, are known as normaliens-élèves; those who are from France or another European Union country are considered trainee public servants, and receive a salary for their studies during 4 years.
 A second entrance examination is also open to students who have not gone through the classes préparatoires system.

 In return of their salary, they have to serve in public services for 10 years.

 Normaliens-étudiants

 Entry to ENSL is not restricted to normaliens-élèves.
 Students may also apply through a separate admissions process based on academic prowess.
-The normaliens-étudiants are not public servants, but their formation and diploma are the same as those of the normaliens-élèves.
+The normaliens-étudiants are not public servants, but their training and diploma are the same as those of the normaliens-élèves.